miguel-teixeira/form/README.md

-# mt-forms
+# vue-form

-This is a handy form class with validation to use with vue.
+This is a handy form class to use with vue.